GoClipse/goclipse/README.md

         four, five, six);
 ```

+There is also an [Eclipse formatter profile settings file](code-style.xml) you can use, although you are not obliged to format with all rules of that formatter settings.
+If you make a minor source change, don't format the whole file, but only around the changes you are contributing.

 #### Unit tests double-method wrapper:

 This code idiom is often used in this project's JUnit tests: